wissalbenothmen/MyProjects/README.md

 Thank you for visiting the "MyProjects" section of my portfolio repository!
-If you have any questions or if there's a project you'd like to explore further, feel free to reach out.
+If you have any questions or if you'd like to explore a project further, feel free to contact me at [wissal.benothmen01@gmail.com](mailto:wissal.benothmen01@gmail.com).
+You can also follow me on [LinkedIn](https://www.linkedin.com/in/wissal-ben-othmen-2231521bb/).
 Your interest is greatly appreciated!